cockroachdb/docs/_includes/v19.2/faq/sql-query-logging.md

 There are several ways to log SQL queries.
-The type of logging you use will depend on your requirements.
+The type of logging to use depends on your requirements and on the purpose of the logs.

-- For per-table audit logs, turn on [SQL audit logs](#sql-audit-logs).
 - For system troubleshooting and performance optimization, turn on [cluster-wide execution logs](#cluster-wide-execution-logs).
 - For local testing, turn on [per-node execution logs](#per-node-execution-logs).

-### SQL audit logs

-{% include {{ page.version.version }}/misc/experimental-warning.md %}

-SQL audit logging is useful if you want to log all queries that are run against specific tables.

-- For a tutorial, see [SQL Audit Logging](sql-audit-logging.html).

-- For SQL reference documentation, see [`ALTER TABLE ...
-EXPERIMENTAL_AUDIT`](experimental-audit.html).
+- For per-table audit logs for security purposes, turn on [SQL audit logs](#sql-audit-logs).

 ### Cluster-wide execution logs